 Anyone who wants to save money on their electricity bills would benefit from using an Eco-eye.
 The range has grown so there are different models available for different situations ranging from a simple to use basic unit to others that have computer connectivity or measure solar power.
-Please go to Products > Comparison Chart for more information.
+Please go to About us> Monitor comparison for more information.

 All Eco-eye products are designed in the UK.
 Products for low volume orders are still made in our UK factory whilst production of units for worldwide high volume orders has been transferred to our own factory in the PRC.
 The combination of our team of very experienced in-house designers and our own factories means we can react to design changes and bespoke customer requirements very quickly.
 We are continuing to develop innovative new products to add to our range – details are posted on the website periodically.